 There are also cheaper airlines that fly here, depending on where you are coming from.
 For example, in Germany, there is the local budget airline Eurowings that might help to keep your Switzerland trip costs down.

 In terms of the exact cost to travel to Switzerland, I have found you can get around Europe anywhere from $50-300 one way.
 However, the further you go, and the less choice you have, the more expensive it often is.

 – Public Transportation and the cost of trains in Switzerland:

 This is where all the action is in Switzerland.
 Why?
 Because Switzerland has one of the best, most densely covered and efficient public transport systems in the world.
 And as a visitor to Switzerland, you should take advantage of this network.
 And when I say network, keep in mind that means train, bus, boat, and even some gondolas.
 The only challenge is, like with everything here, the prices.

 The best way to save money in Switzerland while using trains is to have what is called a Swiss Travel Pass.
-It comes in two main flavors: the standard, which gives you so many consecutive days travel (3, 4, 8 or 15) and the Swiss Travel Pass Flex.
+It comes in two main flavors: the standard, which gives you so many consecutive days of travel (3, 4, 8 or 15) and the Swiss Travel Pass Flex.
 The second one I recommend to most people, especially if you stop off in a particular destination for a few days.
 The Swiss Travel Pass Flex gives you the same number of days, but you only use them when you need them, within one month.
 That way, you use the pass when you go long distances, and pay per ticket for local transport instead.